Ceciliaugarte/ToDoList-Frontend/README.md

 - Create a .env file to write your enviroment variables

-- Create a variable called `VITE_API_URL` to connect it to your backend project
+- Create a variable called VITE_API_URL to connect it to your backend project, as shown in the .env.example file.

 - Run the command